Medical Tests Every Man Needs to Be Healthy for Life

 Medical Tests Men Need in Their 60s and Beyond

-Keep up the vigilant, proactive approach to your well-being, says Sharon Brangman, M.D., professor of medicine at Upstate Medical College of the State University of New York, and past president of the American Geriatrics Society.
+Keep up the vigilant, proactive approach to your well-being, says Sharon Brangman, M.D., professor of medicine at Upstate Medical College of the State University of New York,.
 Besides the health checks here, you might consider talking to your doctor about a cognitive or memory screen.

 The U.S. Department of Health and Human Services’ Agency for Research Health and Quality (ARHC) notes that all men 65 and older who have ever smoked (more than 100 cigarettes in a lifetime) should get a sonogram to check for an abdominal aortic aneurysm (AAA).
 An asymptomatic bulging in your abdominal aorta can eventually rupture — which as you might imagine can be fatal.

 You may already have a pair of reading glasses (or four) and/or prescription lenses in your possession, and hopefully you’ve been getting regular eye exams.
 Be sure to get yourself to the ophthalmologist to check for age-related eye issues such as glaucoma and macular degeneration.
 The sooner the better.

 Check out the shots you'll need now.

 If you had chicken pox as a kid, think about getting the herpes zoster vaccine to help protect against shingles, a painful condition caused by the same virus, which lays dormant in your body for decades and can reactivate later in life.
 The United States Advisory Committee on Immunization Practices (ACIP) has recommended that adults older than 60 receive the herpes zoster vaccine as part of their routine medical care.